 - Port Port identifier.
-(Range: 1-12) - Type Indicates the port type.
-(1000BASE-T, 100BASE SFP, 1000BASE SFP) - Name Allows you to label an interface.
+(Range: 1-28/52) - Type Indicates the port type.
+(1000BASE-T, 100BASE-FX SFP, 1000BASE SFP, 10GBASE SFP+) - Name Allows you to label an interface.
 (Range: 1-64 characters) - Admin Allows you to manually disable an interface.
 You can disable an interface due to abnormal behavior (e.g., excessive collisions), and then reenable it after the problem has been resolved.
 You may also disable an interface for security reasons.
-(Default: Enabled) - Media Type Configures the forced/preferred port type to use for the combination ports (Ports 1-12). - Copper-Forced Always uses the RJ-45 port.

-- SFP-Forced-1000SFP Always uses the SFP port (even if a module is not installed), and configured for a 1000BASE SFP transceiver.
-The speed is set by autonegotiation, and the mode is fixed at Full Duplex - SFP-Forced-100FX Always uses the SFP port (even if a module is not installed), and configured for a 100BASE-FX transceiver.
-The speed is set by autonegotiation, and the mode is fixed at Full Duplex. - SFP-Preferred-Auto Uses SFP port if both combination types are functioning and the SFP port has a valid link.
-(This is the default for the combination ports.)
-The speed is set by autonegotiation, and the mode is fixed at Full Duplex. - Autonegotiation (Port Capabilities) Allows auto-negotiation to be enabled/ disabled.
+(Default: Enabled) - Media Type Configures forced transceiver mode for SFP/SFP+ ports, or forced/preferred port type for RJ-45/SFP combination ports. - None Forced transceiver mode is not used for SFP/SFP+ ports.
+(This is the default setting for RJ-45 ports and SFP/SFP+ ports.) - Copper-Forced Always uses the RJ-45 port.
+(Only applies to combination RJ-45/SFP ports 21-24 on the ECS4120-28F/28F-I.) - SFP-Forced 1000SFP Always uses the SFP/SFP+ port at 1000 Mbps, Full Duplex. - SFP-Forced 100FX Always uses the SFP port at 100 Mbps, Full Duplex.
+(Only applies to SFP ports on the ECS4120-28F/28F-I.) - SFP-Forced 10GSFP Always uses the SFP+ port at 10 Gbps, Full Duplex. - Autonegotiation (Port Capabilities) Allows auto-negotiation to be enabled/ disabled.
 When auto-negotiation is enabled, you need to specify the capabilities to be advertised.
-When auto-negotiation is disabled, you can force the settings for speed, mode, and flow control.
-The following capabilities are supported. - 10h Supports 10 Mbps half-duplex operation. - 10f Supports 10 Mbps full-duplex operation. - 100h Supports 100 Mbps half-duplex operation. - 100f Supports 100 Mbps full-duplex operation - 1000f Supports 1000 Mbps full-duplex operation. - FC Flow control can eliminate frame loss by "blocking" traffic from end stations or segments connected directly to the switch when its buffers fill.
+When auto-negotiation is disabled, you can force the setting for speed, duplex mode, and flow control.
+The following capabilities are supported. - 10h Supports 10 Mbps half-duplex operation. - 10f Supports 10 Mbps full-duplex operation.

+- 100h Supports 100 Mbps half-duplex operation. - 100f Supports 100 Mbps full-duplex operation. - 1000f Supports 1000 Mbps full-duplex operation. - 10Gf (10G SFP+ ports only) Supports 10 Gbps full-duplex operation. - Sym (Symmetric) Check this item to transmit and receive pause frames. - FC (Flow Control) Flow control can eliminate frame loss by "blocking" traffic from end stations or segments connected directly to the switch when its buffers fill.
 When enabled, back pressure is used for half-duplex operation and IEEE 802.3-2005 (formally IEEE 802.3x) for full-duplex operation.